NashTech-Labs/blogs-analyzer/README.md

 [![CI/CD Pipeline](https://github.com/NashTech-Labs/Blogs-Analyzer/actions/workflows/maven.yml/badge.svg)](https://github.com/NashTech-Labs/Blogs-Analyzer/actions/workflows/maven.yml)

 Blogs-Analyzer Backend is a Spring Boot application designed to search blogs from WordPress APIs based on username, blog ID, or text.
-Additionally, it integrates with Vertex AI to analyze the quality of blog posts using machine learning.
+Additionally, it integrates with Gemini to analyze the quality of blog posts using machine learning.
 Blogs-Analyzer-UI is an Angular application used to display the results on a user interface or dashboard.

 ## Table of Contents